-2.3.2.
-Effect of Chain Length and Saturation
+3.3.2.
+Effect of chain length and saturation

 The influence of acyl chain length and saturation of the neutral lipid were also investigated.
 Neutral lipids with 14, 16, 18, and 20 carbon atoms (C14-C20), with or without one double bound in the acyl chains were used and the formed liposomes were characterized.
-Neither liposomal sizes nor zeta potentials varied systematically with chain length or saturation (Table 2).
+Neither liposomal sizes nor zeta potentials varied systematically with chain length or saturation (Table

+2).
 Additional flow cytometry analyses revealed that fusion efficiency increased with increasing acyl chain length.
-Moreover, chain unsaturation also increased the fusion ability of liposomes, especially in the case of neutral lipids with PE head groups (Figure 7).
+Moreover, chain unsaturation also increased the fusion ability of liposomes especially in the case of neutral lipids with PE head groups (Figure 7).

-3. Discussion
+4. Discussion

 Cationic liposomes in general are known as carrier particles for DNA plasmids and are frequently used for transfection.
 The most popular formulation has been the equimolar mixture of the cationic lipid DOTAP and the neutral phospholipid DOPE.
-Its uptake pathway has been described as mostly endocytosis [13,22].
-Lipid molecules with a chromophore group added at ca. 5 mol % concentration to DOPE/DOTAP liposomes switched the liposomal uptake from endocytosis to membrane fusion [14].
-In recent years, many applications of such liposomes have been established.
-In this endeavour it was noted that slightly varying liposomal compositions were needed to deliver different biological macromolecules to living cells [16-19,23,24].
+Its uptake pathway has been described as mostly endocytosis.
+Lipid molecules with a chromophore group added at ca. 5 mol% concentration to DOPE/DOTAP liposomes switched the liposomal uptake from endocytosis to membrane fusion the major was noted that slightly varying liposomal compositions were needed to deliver different biological macromolecules to living cells.
 However, a systematic study about the influence of liposomal composition on membrane fusion efficiency has still been missing.
-Therefore, we set out to systematically explore the role of the different molecules constituting of FLs.
-To do so, all three components, the cationic lipid, the neutral helper lipid and the chromophore, as well as their amount in the liposomes, were systematically varied, and the liposomes and their fusion ability were characterised.
+Therefore we set out to systematically explore the role of the different molecules constituting of FLs.
+To do so, all three components, the cationic lipid, the neutral helper lipid and the chromophore as well as their amount in the liposomes were systematically varied, and the liposomes and their fusion ability were characterized.